Exam Room · Advanced GenAI

 Two situations flip the decision toward DynamoDB + a hand-rolled loop.

-When orchestration isn’t wanted.
-Bedrock Agents is opinionated about how tools get called, it runs the loop, chooses which action group, writes the reasoning.
-Teams that need tighter control over prompts, tool ordering, or failure modes sometimes build their own orchestration loop.
+When you don’t want the orchestration.
+Bedrock Agents is opinionated about how tools get called: it runs the loop, chooses the action group, writes the reasoning.
+A team that needs tighter control over prompts, tool ordering, or failure modes sometimes builds its own loop instead.
 Session state then has to live somewhere, and DynamoDB is the natural home: partition key sessionId, sort key turn timestamp, TTL for auto-expiry.

 When state is richer than turns.
-Conversations aren’t the only per-session state, a shopping cart, a configured quote, a workflow status aren’t naturally turns.
+Conversations aren’t the only per-session state; a shopping cart, a configured quote, a workflow status are none of them naturally turns.
 DynamoDB holds that directly, and the tools read and write it.

 Neither flip applies to the two-engineer support bot.
 Orchestration is standard ReAct-over-tools; state is conversational.
 Bedrock Agents covers both.